seanmcpherson/SAR/docs/source/single_node.rst

 Single-node training
 =======================
-Single-node training enables GNNs training on a very larg graphs on a single machine.
+Single-node training enables training GNNs on very large graphs on a single machine.
 This is achieved by running each worker as a separate process.
 At one time only one worker/process can store its data in a main memory (other processes keep their data saved on disk).
 SAR uses lock and a barrier for synchronizing processes.
 That is why you need to create them at the beginning of the program.

 ::